How Do You Use Twitter For Business?

 3. Share Things Your Market Wants to Know

-The mistake many new Twitter users make is in constantly sending out promotional materials.
+The mistake many new Twitter users make is constantly sending out promotional materials.
 But people don't want to be sold.
 Sure, they like to hear about great deals or sales, but only on occasion.

 Remember, social media is social.
 What makes it great is that through the conversation, you can generate trust and respect, but only if you provide value.

 There are many things you can share on Twitter within your 280 words.
 You can give insights, tips, and inspiration.
-You can include pictures and video.
+You can include pictures and videos.
 With the screen capture quote option, you can retweet and still have a lot of characters left to add your two cents.